 If there’s one thing that every high school senior has heard by the time they graduate, it’s that college is a lot harder than high school.

-As a second semester junior at Loyola, I can definitely attest to the fact that college classes are more challenging.
+As a current student at Loyola, I can definitely attest to the fact that college classes are challenging.
 The expectations for your work are also different—and higher—than they were in high school.

 The good news?
 I’ve never felt completely overwhelmed by the sheer amount of work that I had to do or the difficulty of the content.
 Slightly overwhelmed?
 Definitely.
 But it’s nothing I couldn’t handle, given the right support.

 And you can—and will—handle it, too.
 After all, you wouldn’t be here if you couldn’t.

 You’ll do more than handle it.
 You’ll soar.

 The key to getting all of this done without getting completely overwhelmed is to know the resources available to you—and to plan and manage your time accordingly.